Tanzu-Solutions-Engineering/code-robots/README.md

 1. If you have more time, go a little deeper into how Snyk can help you not only see but address vulnerabilities.
 1. Open a terminal window and `cd snyk-demo`
 1. Run `snyk test backend-banking-legacy`.
 Explain that the CLI shows the same data as the dashboard.
-1. Run `snyk wizard web-gateway`.
+1. Run `cd web-gateway` then `snyk wizard`.
 Explain how Snyk can automitically remediate some issues with node based apps.
 1. Commit and push changes to github.
 Open Snyk dashboard, re-scan the `web-gateway` project and show a reduction in total vulnerabilities.
 1. Run `cf push -f ./manifest-special.yml`.
 This will attempt to push `backend-banking-legacy` by using the [Snyk java buildpack](https://github.com/AH7/java-buildpack).